Stay consistent: Experience and comfort paying off for Bears offensive linemen, young and old

 We have an obsession in sports over legacy.
 No one can ever be in one moment.
 Any time a good or great player accomplishes anything, it must relate back to how this affects their overall memory and what it means in a convoluted grander scheme of things.
 There’s no appreciation of the present.
 We’re always either looking backward or forward, losing sight of what’s special right in front of our eyes.

 Sometimes, though, you do have to look back in order to appreciate where you’ve come.
 For a guy such as Daniels coming out of one of the mentioned premier offensive line schools in Iowa, a place that has produced the likes of the Ravens’ Marshal Yanda and Packers’ Bryan Bulaga in recent years, that legacy is paramount.
-He’s a name that carries on Iowa’s tradition forever, and being one of those names is unsurprisingly tremendously humbling.
+He’s a name who carries on Iowa’s tradition forever, and being one of those names is unsurprisingly tremendously humbling.

 “That legacy means a lot to me,” Daniels said.
 “When you’re getting recruited to Iowa, those were the players (Yanda, Bulaga) that I got on my recruiting mail.”